NOAA-PMEL/PMEL-training/0-Workshop/workshop_guide.md

 <div class="pagebreak"></div>

 ## 6. Creating a repository
-When creating a repository, you must remember that all funded NOAA work must be created within the **NOAA-PMEL** page.
+Eventually, you will want to create your own repository.
+This step is fairly simple, but you must remember that all funded NOAA work must be created within the **NOAA-PMEL** page.

 The task of creating a repository is fairly straightfoward.
-In this example, we will create a new repository within our personal account to minimize how many training repositories end up in **NOAA-PMEL**
+In this execise, you will create a new repository within our personal account to minimize how many training repositories end up in **NOAA-PMEL**

 1. From your dashboard, select "+" > "New Repository"<br>
   ![alt text](images/github_mainpage_newrepo.png "Two-Factor Authentication")<br><br>